kristy-chng/AppliedCrypto-Project/README.md

 *Currently works on .png files and images with equal length-width dimensions; some sample images can be found on the sampleImages folder

+### Instructions
+1. Download the source code onto your local computer
+2. Ensure that the following libraries have been installed: Flask, Pillow, cv2, numpy
+3. Navigate to the file directory of the source code
+4. Run main.py
+5. Open your browser of choice and head to http://127.0.0.1:5000/